Here are some quick tips to repairing butane lighters and flint lighters that are not working or sparking

 Quartz lighters not sparking:

 At times your quartz butane lighter may not spark and ignite the butane when you depress the ignition button.
 (You know the clicker) If you hear a click, then the quartz is working.
-If you do not hear a click when you depress the ignition button you need to buy a new lighter as it will no longer work.
+If you do not hear a click or see a spark when you depress the ignition button you need to buy a new lighter or have it serviced / repaired.

 Look and see if the lighter is sparking.
 Please be careful and keep the lighter away from your face when you try this.
 It may ignite and burn you.

 If the lighter is sparking, then check to see if it is sparking towards the butane release valve.
 If it is not sparking towards the butane release valve, this is why the lighter doesn't work.
 The spark is not igniting the butane.
-Again, using a small screwdriver readjust the electrode.
+Again, using a small screwdriver re-adjust the electrode.
 (The electrode, as I call it, is the little wire where the spark comes out).
-Be careful and adjust the electrode wire towards the middle where the butane release valve is.
+Be careful and adjust the electrode wire towards the middle where the butane release valve is or towards the outer holes on a jet flame lighter..
 Little adjustments are all that is needed.
 After each adjustment, try lighting the lighter.
-If you break the electrode you will need to buy a new lighter.
+If you break the electrode you will need to buy a new lighter or have it repaired.

 Flint lighters not sparking: